 This makes up for a few shortcomings like the oddly designed storage and a lack of customization options.

 Reasonably priced and easy to transport, the Catch 100 makes for a fine angler kayak for both beginners and more experienced paddlers.

 - Exceptional stability and attached rope helps you keep your balance when you stand

-- Fully adjustable and comfortable seat with two different heights
+- Fully adjustable and comfortable seat

 - Bow storage area isn’t watertight and the hatch opening seems too small